Rebellion of 1510: Rebellion

-In the autumn of 1510, following the downfall of Liu Jin, Ning Gao also lost his position and his private army disbanded.
-Many of his soldiers joined the Lius, increasing their power.
-Despite this, the Lius continued to negotiate with the authorities for a peaceful coexistence.
-They were granted a pardon at the end of the year, but their illegal activities, such as robbery, continued.
-The Beijing area was plagued by multiple groups of bandits, including the Liu brothers, as well as other notable leaders such as Qi Yanming and Gu Zimei.
+In the autumn of 1510, following Liu Jin's downfall, Ning Gao also lost his position and his private army disbanded.
+Many of his soldiers joined the Liu brothers, increasing their power.
+However, the Lius continued to negotiate with the authorities for a peaceful coexistence.
+They were granted a pardon at the end of the year, but their illegal activities such as robbery continued.
+The Beijing area was plagued by multiple groups of bandits, led by figures such as the Liu brothers, Qi Yanming, and Gu Zimei.
 These bandits also extended their activities to Shandong.
-In March 1511, the government, concerned about the situation, began to call upon troops from Beijing and Mongol soldiers from Hejian and Dingzhou to combat them.
+In March 1511, the government, concerned about the situation, began to call upon troops from Beijing and Mongol soldiers from Hejian and Dingzhou to combat the bandits.

 In the spring of 1511, the bandits' center of operations shifted from Shandong back to Beizhili, as well as to Nanzhili, northeastern Henan, and northern Huguang.
 They operated in highly mobile groups of several thousand, not only plundering the countryside but also attacking cities.
 During their attacks, they would occupy cities for days and weeks, freeing prisoners and seizing state supplies from granaries.
 The authorities eventually grouped the various cooperating groups into the "Henan Bandits" under Yang Hu and the "Shandong Bandits" under the Liu brothers.

-The Emperor assigned the task of suppressing the rebels to two individuals: the Count of Huai'an, Zhang Wei (d.
-1535), and Left Censor-in-chief, Ma Zhongxi (1446–1512).
+The Emperor assigned the task of suppressing the rebels to two individuals: Zhang Wei, Count of Huai'an (d.
+1535), and Left Censor-in-chief Ma Zhongxi (1446–1512).
 They were given a force of 2,000 soldiers and granted almost unlimited powers.
 Meanwhile, the rebels continued their attacks in Shandong, targeting 19 county and subprefecture cities, as well as Beizhili and Henan.
 One particularly humiliating incident for the authorities was the attack on the Confucius temple in Qufu and the estates of Confucius' descendants in the surrounding area.
-By the spring and summer of 1511, the rebels had spread to Beizhili, northern Huguang, eastern Shanxi, and northern Henan.
-In early August, Yang Hu and Liu the Sixth met in Wen'an, where they captured a member of the local gentry named Zhao Sui, also known as Zhao the Madman.
+By the summer of 1511, the rebels had spread to Beizhili, northern Huguang, eastern Shanxi, and northern Henan.
+In early August, Yang Hu and Liu Chong met in Wen'an, where they captured a member of the local gentry named Zhao Sui, also known as Zhao the Madman.
 Zhao then recruited 500 men and joined the rebels.

 Ma Zhongxi attempted to negotiate with the rebels, but his efforts were unsuccessful.
+Although the accounts vary in detail, they generally agree that Ma failed to reach a settlement with the rebels because he lacked the authority and political backing needed to offer them meaningful security after their revolt.
 In August 1511, both he and Zhang Wei were dismissed.
 (Note: Zhang Wei was later pardoned, but Ma Zhongxi died in prison.)
-Lu Wan (1458–1526), the Assistant Minister of War, succeeded him.
+The assistant minister of war Lu Wan (1458–1526), took over Ma's responsibilities.
 As a pragmatist, Lu Wan maintained good relations with his superiors.